-The training program is designed for health care workers, including midwives, nurses, general practice physicians, obstetrician/gynecologists, and others who will provide first-trimester uterine evacuation in crisis settings and have previous experience with intrauterine procedures including manual vacuum aspiration.
-The program provides the basic information necessary for provision of care, and includes resources for further study.
+The training program is designed for health care providers, including midwives, nurses, general practice physicians, and obstetrician/gynecologists who will provide first-trimester uterine evacuation in crisis settings and have previous experience with intrauterine procedures including manual vacuum aspiration.
+The program provides the basic information necessary for provision of care and includes resources for further study.
 Ipas recommends a maximum of twenty participants per workshop.
 Four facilitators are recommended (1 per 5 participants) to lead this training.
-This is ideal for adequate support during the hands-on manual vacuum aspiration skills sessions.
+This is necessary for adequate support during the hands-on manual vacuum aspiration skills sessions.